 To get started using our property data API, create a RentCast account to access your API dashboard and generate your first API key.
 Read this guide for an in-depth walkthrough.

-Our latest API release added many new query parameters to help you search for property records and listings more efficiently, improved API response times, and added several other improvements.
+Our latest API release added many new query parameters to help you search for property records and listings more efficiently, improved API response times, and made several other improvements.

 Check out the highlights below: